The geometry of the space-time and motion of the spinning bodies

 Now let us consider the product $S\times SR$.
 The product $S\times SR$ can be considered as a fiber and Lie group of a trivial principal bundle over the base $V$.
-So we consider this group for a fixed temporal point in $V$, i.e. for a fixed inertial coordinate system up to a space translation and space rotation.
-So the coefficient $\sqrt{1-\frac{v^2}{c^2}}$ will not be applied.
+So we consider this group for a fixed temporal point in $V$, i.e. for a fixed inertial coordinate system up to a translation and spatial rotation.
+So the coefficient $\sqrt{1-\frac{v^2}{c^2}}$ will not have any role.
 It doesn't mean that 1-parametric time does not change, but simply the velocities may be very slow and neglected.
 The structure Lie group will be denoted by $G_s$ with index $s$ (space), and this group should be analogous to the group of all rotations and translations in the 3-dimensional Euclidean space.
 On the other side this group is analogous to the Lorentz group $G_t$.
 While the Lie algebra of $G_t$ has the form

 the Lie algebra of $G_s$ is given by